Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis.md

 **Priority Actions:**
 1. Address length compliance
 2. Maintain misinformed clue quality
-3. Maintain current diversity
+3. Increase clue diversity

 **Overall Notes:**
 The clues generally fulfill their purposes, but there are issues with length compliance and diversity.
-Informed clues are mostly specific, misinformed clues create some ambiguity, and fake clues effectively misdirect.
-With refinement to address length and diversity issues, the clues could be even more effective in creating a engaging deduction game.
+The informed clues are specific and point to the correct answer, while the misinformed and fake clues create ambiguity and misdirection.
+With some revisions to address the length issues and improve diversity, the clues could be even more effective.

 ---